-The Government of BC has amended the Employment Standards Act to allow new, unlimited COVID-19 leaves of absence and to create a permanent employee right to temporary medical leave.
+The Government of BC has amended the Employment Standards Act to create a number of new leaves for employees during COVID-19, and will create new, permanent obligations:

-New – Unpaid, Job-Protected Leave for Getting the COVID-19 Vaccine
+New – 3 Hours of Paid, Job-Protected Time Off for Getting the COVID-19 Vaccine

 General COVID-19 Unpaid, Job-Protected Leave

 In response to COVID-19, a new unpaid, job-protected leave has been established for employees unable to work for reasons relating to COVID-19.
 Employees can take this leave for as long as they need it without putting their job at risk.
 This means workers who are ill, need to self-isolate, need to care for their child or other dependent, or whose employer is concerned that the employee may expose others to risk, will be able to take leave without putting their job at risk.
-Once it is no longer needed, this leave will be removed from the Employment Standards Act.
+This also provides for time off for employees to assist dependents to receive their COVID-19 vaccinations.

 For information on how to handle leaves and absences, consult this Government of BC website